Research Weeks

 Location: STEM Building, Room 216

 Looking for an undergrad research opportunity?
 Come to the College of Humanities and Sciences Research Pecha Kucha.
-(A Pecha Kucha is a FAST presentation that uses 20 slides displayed for 20 seconds each.
+(A Pecha Kucha presentation is a format that uses 20 slides that are displayed for 20 seconds each.)
+Hear from students and faculty in research labs across campus.

 Kinesiology and Health Sciences Research Day